ppy/osu-wiki/news/2023/2023-04-20-project-loved-april-2023.md

 But don't get me wrong boss, it is not lying to you.
 The bold statement by a gentleman who had his sentence molded into history with the legendary map *POMPEN MET DIE SUBWOOFER* would never tell lies.

-Being one of the bigger joke maps in the osu!catch community, POMPEN MET DIE SUBWOOFER created by ::Sartan::{ user=4100941 }, [Wesley](https://osu.ppy.sh/users/2407265), ::CakeAndBanana::{ user=1981424 }, and [Dilophosaus](https://osu.ppy.sh/users/7106297) has found its way onto the list for this ranking season.
+Being one of the bigger joke maps in the osu!catch community, POMPEN MET DIE SUBWOOFER created by ::Sartan::{ user=4100941 }, ::Wesley::{ user=2407265 }, ::CakeAndBanana::{ user=1981424 }, and ::Dilophosaus::{ user=7106297 } has found its way onto the list for this ranking season.
 Previously, being a joke and even being attempted to be put up for loved last year by two immensely brave Beatmap Nominators, the dream was to get this map memorialized with a leaderboard—considering the heavy amount of likes that the map has received over the last 6 years.
 Despite being in the graveyard since its launch, *POMPEN MET DIE SUBWOOFER* has always been an inside joke inside the communities older members for quite some time.

 As for gameplay, it fits all ranges of player and uses a pretty simplistic mapping style with some odd tweaks on regular patterning as well as rhythm choice.